dyne/slangroom-chain/README.md

   steps: [
     {
       id: 'step1',
-      zencode: `Scenario ecdh: create the keypair at user creation Given that my name is in a 'string' named 'username' When I create the keypair
+      slangroom: `Scenario ecdh: create the keypair at user creation Given that my name is in a 'string' named 'username' When I create the keypair
 Then print my 'keypair'`,